-Preroquisis: Computer Science 507 and one programming class from Computer Science 506 or 513, with a gude of "C" or bener.
+Pempiatie: Computer Science 307 and one programming class from Computer Science 506 or 513, with a pale of "C" or bester.

 Computer architecture.
-Internal organization and utilization of digital computers.
-Data representation and storage organization.
-Instructions, operations, and addressing modes.
-Programming examples and projects in VAX assembly language.
+Internal organization indutilization of digital computers.
+Data repreventation and storage organization.
+Instructions, operations, addressing modes, subprograms, parameter passing, and stacks.
+Programming exsenties and projects in VAX assembly language.